 It is deeply and rapidly hydrating.
 It enlivens dry, parched skin rapidly and strengthens the skin barrier function.
 It also calms, soothes and relaxes the skin.
 It is ideal for sensitive skin.

 Whitening masks aim at improving the complexion of the skin.
-Combined with a unique blend of botanicals, it inhibits enzymes to prevent the production of dark pigments and pro-inflammatory factors that lead to skin darkening.
+Best whitening masks combine a unique blend of botanicals, that inhibits enzymes to prevent the production of dark pigments and pro-inflammatory factors that lead to skin darkening.

 Concurrently, it hydrates the skin and promotes skin renewal for a fairer complexion.
 Order now the Whitening and hydrating mask from Recherche.

-How To Choose A Hydrating Mask For Your Skin Type
+How To Choose The Best Hydrating Mask For Your Skin Type

 Those with dry skin are most likely to benefit from the moisturizing, barrier-restoring effects of hydrating face masks.
 Also, the gentle, natural ingredients in many hydrating masks may also benefit those with sensitive skin, who may experience irritation from other types of face masks.